 You can’t always prevent someone from trying to mine through your device.
 But you can make sure they don’t succeed:

-If your system starts acting strange and you suspect cryptojacking, here’s what to do:
+If your system starts acting strangely and you suspect cryptojacking, here’s what to do:

 Cryptojacking is illegal, even though it doesn’t look as aggressive as other attacks.
-It’s still considered unauthorized use of your resources.
+It is still considered unauthorized use of your resources.

-Whether someone is using your phone, laptop, or browser without permission, it’s a form of exploitation.
-Some attacks violate fraud and computer misuse laws.
-If the malware was delivered through phishing or targeted ads, it often crosses into criminal territory.
+Whether it is your phone, laptop, or browser that someone uses without your permission, it's exploitation.
+Some attacks actually break fraud and computer misuse laws.
+If the malware came with phishing or targeted ads, it often crosses into criminal territory.

-Catching cryptojackers isn’t easy.
-The scripts are often hosted on foreign servers, and the profits are sent to anonymous wallets.
+Catching cryptojackers isn't easy.
+The scripts are often hosted on foreign servers, and the profits go to anonymous wallets.
 This makes tracking and prosecution difficult.
-Some nations are beginning to take cryptojacking as seriously as ransomware, and it is only starting to catch up with enforcement.
+A few nations are beginning to take cryptojacking as seriously as ransomware, and it is only now starting to catch up with enforcement.